-The first event, a symposium on “,” will gather four scholars to discuss the themes of a book of the same name published in 2018 by the University of Chicago Press.
+The first event, a symposium on “Action vs. Contemplation,” will gather four scholars to discuss the themes of a book of the same name published in 2018 by the University of Chicago Press.
 The panelists, including the book’s authors, will address how to find meaningful work in a modern market economy, the relationship between leisure and work, and the relationship between the sciences and the humanities.
 In the week following the symposium, Lumen Christi will host a colloquium for students and invite them to explore contemplation as a concept and practice.

 The second event is the March 20, 2019 symposium “Financial Markets and Moral Inquiry.”
 Pew polls show that many American “nones” identify religion as a social benefit to society.
 This event will highlight how Catholic social teaching furnishes a moral framework conducive to the common good.
 Featuring Cardinal Peter Turkson, Prefect of the Vatican’s Dicastery for Promoting Integral Human Development, the symposium will gather scholars of finance, economics, and Catholic social teaching to discuss marketplace ethics and explore the recent Vatican document Oeconomica et Pecuniariae Quaestionaes.
 A student colloquium on Rerum Novarum—the 1891 document of Leo XIII generally considered the first social teaching encyclical—and Catholic social teaching will follow.